c1rrus/cirrus.twiddles.com/src/site/blog/posts/2024/2024-08-20-fixing-node-path-gotcha-on-windows.md

 └── output/
 ```

-...and you want `scripts/convert.mjs` to read `assets/file.abc`, do some kind of conversion of its contents and write the output to a new file under `output/`.
-Your `convert.mjs` is therefore reading from and writing to known locations relative to itself.
-You might therefore use relative filepaths when calling the relevant file system APIs:
+...and you want `scripts/convert.js` to read `assets/file.abc`, do some kind of conversion of its contents and write the output to a new file under `output/`.
+Your `convert.js` is therefore reading from and writing to known locations relative to itself.
+You might therefore use relative file paths when calling the relevant file system APIs:

 ```js
 const { readFile, writeFile } = require('fs/promises');